tplisson/k8s-CKA-study-notes/README.md

 https://kubernetes.io/docs/concepts/cluster-administration/networking/

 Each Pod has its own unique IP address within the cluster

->> 1 virtual network allowing by default all pods to communicate with each other
+By default, a single virtual network exists allowing all pods to communicate with each other.

+<br/><br/>

 ### 3.2.
 Understand connectivity between Pods
 By default, pods are non-isolated; they accept traffic from any source.